sedthh/lara-hungarian-nlp/README.md

 ## Licensing

 This project has **dual licensing**.
-You may use it either under the [GNU GPLv3 License](LICENSE.md) for Open Source ChatBot solutions and NLP research purposes or [contact me](https://github.com/sedthh) about different licensing options for commercial use.
+You may use it either under the [GNU GPLv3 License](LICENSE.md) for Open Source ChatBot solutions and NLP Research purposes or [contact me](https://github.com/sedthh) about different licensing options for commercial use.

 Feel free to add your own ChatBot to the [use case list](https://github.com/sedthh/lara-hungarian-nlp/wiki/Projects) because